How Much Does It Cost to Build a Brick Pizza Oven?

 A brick oven may require up to 200 bricks.
 With each fire brick weighing 8 pounds, the total haulage load for your bricks is potentially 1,600 pounds.

 While building your brick oven is certainly doable, it's important to remember that a beautiful brick oven is a centerpiece for entertaining.
-Paying a local bricklayer ensures that your oven will be both beautiful and functional.
+Hiring a local bricklayer ensures that your oven will be both beautiful and functional.

 What's more, the weight of the bricks does create some safety concerns as far as your oven collapsing if it’s improperly constructed.
 If you need some help designing a safe and beautiful brick oven, find a local pro who specializes in outdoor kitchen builds to help get you started.